Nicolás López (director)

-Nicolás Javier López Fernández (born March 16, 1983) is a Chilean film director, producer and screenwriter.
-He is known for comedies such as Promedio Rojo (2004), the Qué pena trilogy (2010-2012), and the Paz Bascuñán vehicles Sin filtro (2016) and No estoy loca (2018).
-In June 2018, a few months after López begun working on a film project about the MeToo movement, the magazine Sábado of El Mercurio published a report where various actresses made claims of sexual and workplace abuses against him.
-In an ensuing trial, López was in 2022 found guilty of two sexual abuse charges and sentenced to five years and one day in prison.
+Nicolás Javier López Fernández (born 16 March 1983) is a Chilean film director screenwriter and producer.
+He is known for comedies such as Promedio Rojo (2004), the Qué pena trilogy (2010–2012), and the Paz Bascuñán vehicles Sin filtro (2016) and No estoy loca (2018).

 Life and work

 López became interested in filmmaking at a young age.
 After reading Robert Rodriguez's Rebel Without a Crew (1995) and watching Kevin Smith's Clerks (1994), he began experimenting with his family's video camera.
 By the age of 12, he was already writing a column for El Mercurio, one of the most prestigious and conservative right-wing Chilean newspapers.
 His column, "Memorias de un Pingüino" ("Memories of a Penguin"), ran from 1997 to 1999 and described the life of a student, commonly known as a "penguin" in Chile because of the typical black and white uniform.
 The comments he made in the column led to him being expelled from school.
 At the age of 14, after his expulsion, he began a new column called "López" with a more mature style.

-At the age of 15, López made his debut at the Valdivia Film Festival with the short film Pajero (“wanker”), which tells the story of a teenager constantly interrupted during masturbation.
+At the age of 15, López made his debut at the Valdivia Film Festival with the short film Pajero ("wanker"), which tells the story of a teenager constantly interrupted during masturbation.
 The next year he filmed Superhéroes, the story of a teenager who tries to convince people that he is a superhero, and in 2000 he filmed Florofilia, a love story between a man and a plant.
 He became partner and co-founder of sobras.com, a website about cinema, television, books, comics and video games that focused on young audiences.
 He then founded the first independent film festival in Santiago, the "Sobras Independent Film Festival", as well as Sobras.com Producciones, a film production company.
-As associate producer, López took charge of the marketing of Jorge Olguín's horror movie Ángel Negro in 2000, and the adult animation Cesante (“unemployed”), which he co-wrote.
+As associate producer, López took charge of the marketing of Jorge Olguín's horror movie Ángel Negro in 2000, and the adult animation Cesante ("unemployed"), which he co-wrote.
 He also ran the marketing for other Chilean films such as Olguín's Sangre Eterna (2002) and Orlando Lübbert's Taxi para tres (2001).
 He co-directed many music videos, and won an MTV Latin Music Award in 2002 for "Mujer Robusta" by Sinergia.
 He co-wrote the 2003 edition of the MTV Latin Music Award and, also in 2003, he directed, co-wrote and acted in an absurd comedy series for the same network, called Piloto MTV, along with Eduardo Bertrán.